peerkar/liferay-gsearch/README.md

 * 3 selectable search result layouts (image card layout available for files / image)
 * Sortable search results (not available in default Liferay search)
 * Bookmarkable searches with short urls which can easily be collected to Google Analytics
-* Autocompletion & query suggestions
+* Autocompletion using aggregate query suggestions (phrase and completion suggesters)
 * Automatic alternate search
 * Support for Boolean operators and Lucene syntax
 * Configurables: